 Next time you see images as “click-bait” appearing in your streams, look long and hard at those images and think to yourself, did they need colouring?
 Were these images around at the time, colour photos anyway?
 What is the real purpose for colouring these images, click-bait or some other genuine historical reason?

 Here is another colourized image with much research.
 This one is a “Swimmers on Belle Isle 1903“.
 Make up your own mind if it is click-bait or a labour of love for the histories sake and share your thoughts in the comments section.

 The Truth according to search.

 One other issue that arises is when students or researchers try to find images on the internet.
 They may get presented with images in colour.
-If not correctly labeled they will not know if the image was originally colour or not.
+If not correctly labelled they will not know if the image was originally colour or not.
 This presents a problem.
 Search engines push popular content to the top of their results.
-Without the correct information, it becomes difficult to know what is truth and what is fiction.
+Without the correct information, it becomes difficult to know what is the truth and what is fiction.
 If researching the colour of something and a colourist choose a particular colour because it looks nice, then it could then become “truth”.
 The line could get very blurred without care.

 What are your thoughts?